VikParuchuri/vikparuchuri.com/source/_posts/2013-07-17-figuring-out-which-simpsons-character-is-speaking.markdown

 * Add in more labelled training data, potentially with some self-labelled data.
 * Tweak the algorithm.
 * Clean up the input data more.

+I was looking into implementing the first suggestion, but as Homer once said, `There is a time for many words, and there is also a time for sleep.` Well, wrong Homer, but you get the idea.
+I hope this was an interesting post, and I will be making another one in the future with the technical details behind this.